RichardHenriquez/form-builder-ts/README.md

-#Formulario básico para recopilar información del usuario. 🤖

-Tecnologías💻
+*Simple Web Form 📝*

+A basic form to collect user information. 🤖

+*Technologies 💻*

 - HTML5
 - CSS3
-- Typescript
+- TypeScript

-Uso📊
+*Usage 📊*

-1. Clona el repo
+1. Clone the repo
-2. Abre `index.html` en tu navegador
+2. Open `index.html` in your browser
-3. Rellena y envía el formulario
+3. Fill and submit the form